 The quality of these readings is of primary importance for all aspects of plant operation: automated plant control, maintenance, optimization etc.

 But measurements contain errors.
 Random and systematic errors in any of the relevant measurements will lead to wrong decisions and deteriorating plant efficiency.

 Unfortunately, even the most accurate instrument is not free of errors.
 Traditional ways of dealing with measurement uncertainty are to install more accurate sensors or place multiple sensors for one specific measurement.
 Although this approach somewhat improves the likelihood of having good quality data for the single measurement where such measures are applied, it is expensive and does not offer any improvement for the overall plant data quality.

 A more complete approach is available, which does not require any hardware changes.
 This is a mathematical methodology called Certified Process Data Reconciliation (CPDR).

-Using redundancy and thermodynamic relationships (mass and energy conservation laws) CPDR can identify, quantify and correct measurement errors delivering corrected process values with higher accuracy than that of the original measurements.
+Using redundancy and thermodynamic relationships (first principles, mass and energy conservation laws), CPDR can identify, quantify and correct measurement errors delivering corrected process values with higher accuracy than that of the original measurements.